In-Sourced and Out-Sourced Services

 If you’ve got a component design in mind, but are still not sure on your material, we’re happy to offer advice on the suitable thermoplastics that we recommend using.
 During this process, it’s important that you relay to us any specific requirements or properties that you need your product to have.
 This ensures we can bear these in mind when considering materials and other variables.

 Modular Insert Tooling solutions are also available here at Moldwel.
 Our modular inserts and full mould tools can produce either the full component or part of the component.
 This allows the team to be able to check vital features or finer detailed areas during the development stage.

 To enhance the product development stage even further, we can also create full mould tooling solutions.
 These can prove more beneficial due to the fact they have a dedicated temperature control, enhanced feed point options, and the option of full side movement.

 Trialing the Tools and Products

 Trialing is vital in project development in order to ensure that the component created is exactly what you were looking for.
 In the trialling stage, you’ll have a finished component in the exact materials that you have specified.
 This can often prove to be better than 3D printing.
 You are able to view samples that will be equivalent representations of the final production components.

 The trialing products will be completed using your exact choice of tooling solution.
 It is then carried out by our team of expert moulding technicians.
 During this stage, we’ll also look for any alterations that can be made in order to optimise and enhance the product even further.

 Our in sourced and out sourced services, here at Moldwel, can help to enhance the development process even further.
-We are proud to go the extra mile to understand your specific requirements.
 We use the services to identify the best possible solution for you and your project.